robinhood/faust/docs/userguide/agents.rst

     @app.agent(news_topic, concurrency=10)
     async def imports_news(articles):
         async for article in articles:
-            response = await aiohttp.ClientSession().get(article.url)
+            async with app.http_client.get(article.url) as response:
                 await store_article_in_db(response)

 .. _agent-sinks:

 Sinks
 -----

-Sinks can be used to perform additional actions after the agent has processed an event in the stream, such as forwarding alerts to a monitoring system, logging to Slack, etc. A sink can be callable, async callable, a topic/channel or another agent.
+Sinks can be used to perform additional actions after an agent has processed an event in the stream, such as forwarding alerts to a monitoring system, logging to Slack, etc. A sink can be callable, async callable, a topic/channel or another agent.

 Function Callback
-    Regular functions take a single argument (the value yielded by the agent):
+    Regular functions take a single argument (the result after processing):

     .. sourcecode:: python